-The H3 is Japan’s next-generation heavy-lift launch vehicle scheduled for the first flight from the Tanegashima Space Center in FY2021.
+The H3 is Japan's next-generation heavy-lift launch vehicle.
 It is now being developed to be a successor to the H-IIA rocket currently in operation so that Japan can continuously have access to space.
-We are aiming to create an operational world where Japanese industrial base can be underpinned by steadily launching the H3 six times or so annually for 20 years from FY2021.
+We are aiming to create an operational world where Japanese industrial base can be underpinned by steadily launching the H3 six times or so annually for 20 years.
 To achieve this aim, the H3 needs to receive orders to launch not only government satellites but also commercial satellites of private companies from the launch service market.
 To attract commercial satellite amid new launch vehicles being developed around the world, we need to create a new rocket which can draw attention as an easy-to-use launcher from the world as well as from Japan.

-We surveyed and forecast what kind of launch vehicle will be needed in the world beyond 2021.
+We surveyed and forecast what kind of launch vehicle will be needed in the world.
 To respond to the future demand, the H3 launch vehicle realizes three elements of high flexibility, high reliability, and high cost-performance.

 With several configurations, the H3 offers performance and price suitable for purposes of each satellite.
 It also responds to users' call for speedy launch by shortening time from order receipt to launch and increasing the number of annual launches.
 The H3 reduces by more than half the launch preparation time for vehicle assembly, satellite encapsulation, etc. compared with H-IIA.